custora/fastest-csv/grammar.md

   - Users can specify their own value for FIELDQUOTE that can fall in the range %x20-7E but may not be equal to FIELDSEP.

-  - TEXTDATA is accordingly redefined to be any character in the range %x20-7E except for FIELDSEP and FIELDQUOTE.
+  - TEXTDATA is redefined to be any character except for FIELDSEP and FIELDQUOTE.
+(As of right now any character is supported, instead of the more strictly defined range of characters in RFC 4180).

   - Users can specify their own value for LINEBREAK, but it must be either CR, LF, or CR LF.